Scottish COVID-19 Inquiry Newsletter: Issue 5 (Summer 2023)

 Following this key milestone, I would like to reiterate how honoured I am to have been entrusted with such an important undertaking on behalf of the people of Scotland, and to reaffirm my commitment to conducting a robust investigation without fear or favour.
 Preparations are now under way for our health and social care impact hearings, which are scheduled to begin on 24 October.

 Since our last newsletter, we have welcomed Ian Duddy, Chief Executive, and Gordon McNicoll, Interim Solicitor to the Inquiry.
-Finally, thank you to everyone who has contributed, or who is planning to contribute, to the Inquiry through our listening project, Let’s Be Heard.
+Finally, thank you to everyone who has contributed, or who is planning to contribute, to the Inquiry through our public participation project, Let’s Be Heard.
 Let’s Be Heard has received more than 3,000 responses from individuals and groups and will continue its national engagement phase until the end of this year.

 It is important that we hear from as many people as possible so we can understand the different ways people have been impacted by the pandemic.